zach-delong/git-aliases/README.md

 ### Example Usage
 `git comp --rebase`
 ### Description
-Checks out the master branch and executes a pull.
+Checks out the main branch and executes a pull.
 If any `pull_arguments` are specified, these will be proxied to the `git pull` command.
+If main is not a valid branch, it falls back to using master.

 ## git graph
 ### Example Usage